stolostron/labs/introduction-to-gitops-and-policies/05_disaster_recovery.md

     map[clusterName:managed-cluster1-dev clusterNamespace:managed-cluster1-dev]
     ~~~
     > ![WARNING](assets/warning-icon.png) **NOTE:** The application will be deployed to `managed-cluster1-dev` cluster only based on the output above
-5. Create the `Subscription`
+6. Create the `Subscription`

     ~~~sh
     oc --context hub create -f https://github.com/RHsyseng/acm-app-lifecycle-policies-lab/raw/master/acm-manifests/reversewords-kustomize/10_subscription-finance.yaml
     ~~~

-Now we should have our application running on the `managed-cluster1-dev` cluster and not in `managed-cluster2-prod` cluster:
+Based on the `PlacementRule` decission, the application should be running on the `managed-cluster1-dev` cluster and not in `managed-cluster2-prod` cluster:

 > ![TIP](assets/tip-icon.png) **NOTE:** We're using `oc` tool in order to verify the app deployment.
 Feel free to review the application on the ACM Console as well.